prasad1987/DevOps-interview-questions-/Jenkins-Q.md

 If it’s a Jenkins-specific credential, I can store it in Jenkins Credentials Manager and reference it by credential ID.

-However, if the organization uses HashiCorp Vault as the centralized secrets platform, I would prefer storing the database secret in Vault.
-Jenkins would authenticate to Vault using an approved authentication method, receive a short-lived Vault token with a least-privilege policy, and retrieve the secret only during the deployment stage.
+we have HashiCorp Vault as the centralized secrets platform, I would prefer storing the database secret in Vault.
+Jenkins would authenticate to Vault using an approved authentication method, Vault token with a least-privilege policy, and retrieve the secret only during the deployment stage.

-The secret would be injected at runtime and never hardcoded or printed in the Jenkins console.
+The secret would be injected at runtime and we never hardcoded or printed in the Jenkins console.

 For an EKS application, I would also consider whether the application itself should retrieve the secret from Vault at runtime rather than passing the database password through Jenkins.”

 Interviewer: “Why shouldn’t Jenkins pass the DB password to Kubernetes?”

 “It can, but I would avoid unnecessarily exposing secrets through CI/CD.
-For workloads running on EKS, a stronger design is for the application to retrieve secrets at runtime using a workload identity and Vault integration, depending on the organization’s architecture.”
+For applications running on EKS,the best practices is to retrieve secrets at runtime using a workload Vault integration, depending on the organization’s architecture.”

 ===================================================================